GenericMappingTools/gmt/doc/rst/source/supplements/potential/grdseamount.rst

 .. _-M:

 **-M**\ *list*
-    Write the names of all grids that were created to the text file *list*.
+    Write the times and names of all grids that were created to the text file *list*.
     Requires **-T**.

 .. _-N:

 **-N**\ *norm*
-    Normalize grid so maximum grid height equals *norm*.
+    Normalize grid so maximum grid height equals *norm* [no normalization]

 .. _-Q: